leanTrin/ChatBot/README.md

 - [ ] Add more keywords and responses

 ### Bugs / Fixes
-- [ ] actual and formal argument lists differ in length
-	- error with the getRandomResponse function
+- [ ] the getRandomResponse gets null at times